formancehq/numary-sdk-python/docs/AccountsApi.md

     # Create an instance of the API class
     api_instance = accounts_api.AccountsApi(api_client)
     ledger = "ledger001" # str | Name of the ledger.
-    after = "users:003" # str | Pagination cursor, will return accounts after given address, in descending order. (optional) address = "users:.+" # str | Filter accounts by address pattern (regular expression placed between ^ and $). (optional) metadata = {} # {str: (bool, date, datetime, dict, float, int, list, str, none_type)} | Filter accounts by metadata key value pairs.
-Nested objects can be used as seen in the example below. (optional)
+    page_size = 100 # int | The maximum number of results to return per page (optional) if omitted the server will use the default value of 15 after = "users:003" # str | Pagination cursor, will return accounts after given address, in descending order. (optional) address = "users:.+" # str | Filter accounts by address pattern (regular expression placed between ^ and $). (optional) metadata = {} # {str: (bool, date, datetime, dict, float, int, list, str, none_type)} | Filter accounts by metadata key value pairs.
+Nested objects can be used as seen in the example below. (optional) balance = 2400 # int | Filter accounts by their balance (default operator is gte) (optional) balance_operator = "gte" # str | Operator used for the filtering of balances can be greater than/equal, less than/equal, greater than, less than, or equal (optional) pagination_token = "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==" # str | Parameter used in pagination requests.
+Maximum page size is set to 15.
+Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+No other parameters can be set when the pagination token is set.  (optional)

     # example passing only required values which don't have defaults set
     try: